d12frosted/elpa-mirror/stable-melpa/timu-spacegrey-theme-readme.txt

         (load-theme 'timu-spacegrey t))

 II.
 Configuration
-  There is a light version now included as well.
+  A. Dark and light fravour
     By default the theme is `dark', to setup the `light' flavour:

-  A. Change the variable `timu-spacegrey-flavour' in the Customization Interface.
+    - Change the variable `timu-spacegrey-flavour' in the Customization Interface.
       M-x customize RET.
 Then Search for `timu'.

+    or

-  B. add the following to your `~/.emacs.d/init.el' or `~/.emacs'
-    (setq timu-spacegrey-flavour "light")
+    - add the following to your `~/.emacs.d/init.el' or `~/.emacs' (setq timu-spacegrey-flavour "light")

+  B. Scale selected faces
+    You can now scale (up) some faces (in `org-mode' for now):

+    - `org-document-info'
+    - `org-document-title'
+    - `org-level-1'
+    - `org-level-2'
+    - `org-level-3'

+    More to follow in the future.

+    By default the scaling is turned off.
+    To setup the scaling add the following to your `~/.emacs.d/init.el' or `~/.emacs':
+      (customize-set-variable 'timu-spacegrey-scale-faces t)